felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 - Words must be read from left to right or top to bottom, as in typical crosswords.
 - Mistakes on the board must be resolved before normal play resumes.
-  In other words, when a new letter is drawn from the Banana Bag, all the words in the core must be valid and all letters must be connected.
+  Before a new letter is drawn from the Banana Bag, all the words in the core must be valid and all letters must be connected.
-- The use of the internet for word suggestions is not allowed, though it is allowed to verify others' words.
+- The use of the internet is only allowed to validate someome else's suggestion, or look up the definition of a suggestion.

 ## Additional Ways to Maximize Fun